Welcome to the resource page for The Politics of Globalization. We will attempt to provide you

 topics including energy, the environment, and other global issues.

-Institute Research Areas - Another think tank that may provide a different take on the same
+Research Areas - Another think tank that may provide a different take on the same issues as

-Reports and Issue Briefs - The CRS is the research organization that provides the U.S. Congress
+Issue Briefs - The CRS is the research organization that provides the U.S. Congress with

 News resources can be very helpful and provide a good basis for your understanding of global